A Markov Decision Process Framework for Early Maneuver Decisions in Satellite Collision Avoidance: Literature Review

 \section{Literature Review}

-A conjunction risk mitigation operation in orbit consists of three phases: conjunction assessment~\citep{flohrer2008assessment,clifton2022optimization}, probability of collision estimation~\citep{Foster1992AVehicles}, and maneuver planning~\citep{mueller2008collision,bombardelli2014collision}.
+A collision risk mitigation operation in orbit consists of three phases: conjunction assessment~\citep{flohrer2008assessment,clifton2022optimization}, probability of collision estimation~\citep{Foster1992AVehicles}, and maneuver planning~\citep{mueller2008collision,bombardelli2014collision}.
 Conjunction assessments are typically performed by the US Space Surveillance Network over a catalog of space objects and their positions~\citep{NASA_SST_SoA_IDTracking_2024}, which is maintained using a combination of ground-based radar and optical sensors.
-Recent efforts in Space Situational Awareness has pushed for additional sensing tools from third-party providers such as Leolabs and in-orbit sensing~\citep{ender2011radar,lal2018global,skinner2020small}.
-For a likely conjunction, conjunction data messages containing detailed and updated positions are issued~\citep{moomey2020trending,moomey2023trending} and probability of collisions are computed via statistical methods~\citep{akella2000probability,Foster1992AVehicles,alfano2018probability}.
-Although computable, PoC are often unreliable due to limited availability of observations and the high epistemic uncertainty surrounding the conjunction event~\citep{alfriend1999probability,hejduk2019satellite,balch2019satellite}.
-Currently the decision to maneuver is made by satellite operators.
+Recent efforts in Space Situational Awareness has pushed for additional sensing tools from third-party providers such as Leolabs~\citep{LeoLabs2025} and in-orbit sensing~\citep{ender2011radar,lal2018global,skinner2020small}.
+For a high risk conjunction, CDMs containing detailed and updated positions are issued~\citep{moomey2020trending,moomey2023trending} and probability of collisions are computed via statistical methods~\citep{akella2000probability,Foster1992AVehicles,alfano2018probability}.
+Although computable, collision probabilities are often unreliable due to limited availability of observations and the high epistemic uncertainty surrounding the conjunction event~\citep{alfriend1999probability,hejduk2019satellite,balch2019satellite}.
+Currently maneuver decisions are manually made by satellite operators.
 Automating the decision-making step is the focus of this manuscript.
-If a decision to maneuver is made, space object catalogs, thruster mechanism, and the orbital conditions are all analyzed to design a CAM~\citep{gonzalo2021analytical,de2022low,morselli2014collision,pavanello2024recursive} with Monte Carlo verification.
-This step is computationally-involved and fuel expensive in deployment~\citep{slater2006collision,jochim2011fuel,king_small_2008}.
+If a maneuver deemed necessary, multiple factors (e.g. space object catalogs, thruster mechanism, orbital conditions) are consulted to design a CAM~\citep{gonzalo2021analytical,de2022low,morselli2014collision,pavanello2024recursive} with Monte Carlo verification.
+This step is computationally-involved~\citep{slater2006collision,jochim2011fuel,king_small_2008}.
 Recently the maneuver design via optimization techniques has been explored~\citep{armellin2021collision,kelly2005probability}.